madengr/ham2mon/README.md

 For console operation, it is possible to specify the log file name, in which channel detection, and removal will be logged.
 The option is `--log_file=<file-name>`.

 Whenever a channel appears/dissapears, new line will be written in the log file.
 For the line format, check `__print_channel_log__()` in `scanner.Scanner`.

+Active channels are flagged as active periodically based on the active channel logging timeout.

 ## GUI Controls: